Hammerspoon/hammerspoon/README.md

    the accessibility checkbox for Hydra may be checked; just uncheck it and re-check it anyway, and then it should be fixed.

-2. **How does Hydra compare to Zephyros or Phoenix?**
+2. **How does Hydra compare to Phoenix or Zephyros?**

-   Hydra is the successor to my older Phoenix and Zephyros projects.
+   Hydra is the successor to Phoenix and Zephyros, my older projects which I don't update anymore.
+Hydra is simpler and more efficient (see the Principles section above).

 3. **How does Hydra compare to Slate?**